 cf push runs.

 With some app updates, old and new versions of your code should never run at the same time.
 A worst-case example is if your app update migrates a database schema, causing old app instances to fail and lose user data.
-To prevent this, you need to stop all running instances of your app before you push the new version.
+To prevent this, you must stop all running instances of your app before you push the new version.

 If your app does not start on TAS for VMs, first ensure that the app can run locally.

-For how to troubleshoot your app in the cloud using the cf CLI, see Troubleshoot App Deployment and Health.
+To troubleshoot your app in the cloud using the cf CLI, see Troubleshoot App Deployment and Health.